lsst/dp0_lsst_io/docs/delegate-resources/portal-usabilitytest-answerkey.rst

 **Hint**: In the ADQL query, the filter name will need to be formatted as a string (e.g., ``'r'``).

-Hint: In the ADQL query, the filter name will need to be formatted as a string (e.g., 'r').

 Step 1.
 Query the DiaSource table with ADQL
 ===========================================